InWonYeu/interphon/README.md

 <a name="interphon-framework"></a>
 # InterPhon framework
-The strategy is efficiently implemented in a Python library, called Interfacial Phonons (***InterPhon***), capable of calculation setup, evaluation, analysis, and visualization for arbitrary interfacial systems in conjunction with any 3D DFT code.
+The above strategy is efficiently implemented in a Python library, called Interfacial Phonons (***InterPhon***), capable of calculation setup, evaluation, analysis, and visualization for arbitrary interfacial systems in conjunction with any 3D DFT code.

 Currently supports: